miradel51/Self_Supervised_CWS/README.md

         ```
         python cut.py input_file output_file
         ```
      - Convert both the trainset/devset and test file into the same format as [EMNLP2020](https://aclanthology.org/2020.emnlp-main.318.pdf).
 The digits are converted into '0', and the alphabets are converted into 'X'.
+The converting script `convert_fomat_utils.py` is in the `preprocess` folder.

         > Convert the trainset/devset:
         ```